leilayesufu/Javascript30/README.md

 #Day 2: Sep 2nd 2022
-Learnt about CSS trasition and transform properties The setInteval function in javascript and all about date object
+Learnt about CSS trasition and transform properties The setInteval function in javascript and all about date object building a js+css clock